-- Next, you have to prove that the violation caused you injury.
+- Next, you have to prove that the violation caused your injury.

 - Finally, you have to show that the injury caused you to lose money.

-This sounds clear enough, but trucking companies typically fight tooth-and-nail against anyone who goes after them.
+This sounds clear enough, but trucking companies typically fight tooth-and-nail against anyone who brings a claim against them.
 Having lawyers behind you who know truckers and trucking companies’ tactics makes all the difference.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more